Common pitfalls of Time Off in Lieu (TOIL) policies and how to avoid them in summary:

 4. The process breaks down

 Managing Time Off in Lieu (TOIL) can be a real headache.
 In a busy environment, it’s difficult for managers to keep track of who has worked how many extra hours, whether the overtime was approved and when TOIL has to be taken by.
 Hours get wasted on manual processes and mistakes are easily made.
-HR software is now available to help streamline the process and ensure it is implemented consistently and transparently across the business.
+Luckily, HR software with integrated absence management is now available to help streamline the process and ensure it is implemented consistently and transparently across the business.

 Erika Lucas